Change in Use of Proceeds From the Global Offering for Expansion of R&D Portfolio into Hepatitis B Clinical Cure and NASH

 About Ascletis

-Ascletis is an innovative R&D driven biotech with two commercial products and listed on Hong Kong Stock Exchange (Ascletis, 1672.HK).
-Ascletis is committed to developing and commercializing antiviral, steatohepatitis, and tumor-related innovative drugs for unmet medical needs in China and Globally.
+Ascletis is an innovative R&D driven biotech and listed on Hong Kong Stock Exchange (Ascletis, 1672.HK).
+Ascletis is committed to developing and commercializing innovative drugs of viral hepatitis, NASH and HIV/AIDS, for unmet medical needs in China and globally.
 Led by a management team with deep expertise and a proven track record, Ascletis has developed into a fully integrated platform covering the entire value chain from discovery and development to manufacturing and commercialization.
-Ascletis' pipeline is focused primarily on three therapeutic areas: 1.
-HCV: one commercial stage product, one near commercial stage drug and two R&D stage drug candidates.
-Ganovo® (Danoprevir) is the first direct-acting anti-viral agent for hepatitis C, developed by a domestic firm in China.
-2. HBV: one commercial stage product and three R&D stage drug candidates.
-Pegasys® (Peginterferon alfa-2a) is a leading marketed pegylated interferon for hepatitis B&C partnered with Roche.
-3. NASH (Non-Alcoholic SteatoHepatitis): three R&D stage drug candidates against three different targets for combination treatments.
+Ascletis has three marketed products and eleven R&D pipeline drug candidates (seven of them developed in house).
+1. Viral hepatitis: (i) marketed all oral HCV regimen of Asclevir® and Ganovo® combination (RDV/DNV regimen) and ASC18 fixed dose combination (FDC), with bridging study finished, is an upgraded version of RDV/DNV regimen.
+ASC18FDC will further enhance the competitiveness of Ascletis ' hepatitis C products. (ii) marketed Pegasys® for HBV clinical cure; (iii) breakthrough therapies for HBV clinical cure.
+2. NASH: global development of novel drug candidates against three different targets – FASN, THR-beta and FXR, which are expected to be used alone or in combination.
+NASH is a global disease, Ascletis conducts global clinical research in Europe, America and China.
+3. HIV/AIDS: ASC09F is a FDC treatment of HIV targeting protease.
+The clinical trial application of ASC09F has been approved.
 For more information, please visit www.ascletis.com.

 SOURCE Ascletis Pharma Inc.